chinamike65/hugo-tuolesi/content/book3/book3en.md

 Forty-nine days later, Emperor Shitian and Dabra Tianwang went to seek the Dharma, Emperor Shitian offered a conch shell, and Dabra Tianwang offered a golden wheel.

 After making offerings and seeking the Dharma, Shakyamuni Buddha began to first turn to the Four Noble Dharma, the second to the Dharma of No Signs, and the third to the Dharma of Righteousness.
-He taught 84,000 Dharma.
+He taught 84,000 Dharmas.

-Now, we visualize that the Buddhas and Bodhisattvas in the grain fields are also first-time Buddhas, and we also come to seek the Dharma.
+Now, we visualize that the Buddhas and Bodhisattvas in the merit fields are also first-time Buddhas, and we also come to seek the Dharma.

 Visualize yourself as the Emperor Shatian or the Great Brahma King, or you can just be yourself, hold a golden wheel or conch shell in your hand, make offerings to the Buddhas, and then ask the Buddhas to teach the sutras and preach the Dharma, and save all sentient beings.

 As mentioned earlier, the scriptures say that all Buddhas and Tathagatas will transform into masters to save sentient beings.

-In this way, there are countless masters who have manifested as Buddhas and Tathagatas, preaching scriptures and teachings in our southern Zhanbu continent.
+In this way, there are countless masters who have manifested as Buddhas and Tathagatas, preaching scriptures and teachings in our southern Jambuvidpa continent.

 156